ibrahim-alawaye/Kafka-Streaming-Pipeline-for-User-Data/README.md

 ## Architecture

-The architecture leverages several components:
+The architecture use Docker to spin infrastructure and leverages several components:

 - **API Data Source**: Fetches user data using Airflow.
 - **Kafka**: Streams the processed user data.